 - maintain proper data processing records and comply with requests from the supervisory authority;

 - notify a supervisory authority and/or affected data subjects of a breach;

 - conduct a data protection impact assessment and address identified risks; or

 And that’s it!
 Just 10 ways that GDPR can impact your operations as a business.

 If you have any questions about how to implement these changes, or you want to make sure your business is fully GDPR compliant from top to bottom, we can help.

 At Bridewell Consulting, we work with businesses across the UK to analyse their current information practices and get them up to code with things like GDPR, ISO standards and more.

-If you would like to ask our advice or even ask a question, just get in touch with the team at Bridewell Consulting today for your free, no-obligation consultation and GDPR health check.
+If you would like to ask our advice or even ask a question or are seeking GDPR consulting, just get in touch with the team at Bridewell Consulting today for your free, no-obligation consultation and GDPR health check.